 - Take this medicine on an empty stomach, preferably at bedtime.
-Swallow this medicine with water.
-Do not break, crush, or chew the tablets.
+Swallow the capsule or tablet whole with water.
+Do not break, crush, or chew the tablet.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Do not take Atripla® while you are being treated with this medicine, unless your doctor tells you to.
 Atripla® also has efavirenz in it.